+3.2.
 Gaze allocation and social status

 Each clip had three targets, classified as high, medium or low social status.
-We analyzed the eye movement data using repeated measures ANOVA with one within-subject factor of social status.
+We analysed the eye movement data using repeated measures ANOVA with one within-subject factor of social status.
 Table 1 shows the measures taken for each level.
 First we considered the proportion of fixations that landed on the different targets.
+Fixations were parsed by the EyeLink system, according to the velocity and acceleration thresholds outlined in the method, and proportions were calculated across all fixations made during a clip, and then averaged across clips.